sara-nl/griddocs/source/Pages/FAQ.rst

 How can I see the subject of my certificate?
 ============================================

 The subject of a certificate is the human-readable identification of who the certificate belongs to.
-It usually contains your name, country, organization and your e-mail address.
+It usually contains your name, country, organisation and your e-mail address.

 To find out who the certificate belongs to, use: